JeppeKlitgaard/ObsidianAnkiBridge/README.md

     - Search for "**AnkiBridge**"
     - Click Install
     - Once installed, close the community plugins window and activate the newly installed plugin

+### BRAT

+If you have [Obsidian BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin installed you can install AnkiBridge by doing the following:

+    - Open `Command Palette`
+    - Select the `Obsidian42 - BRAT: Add a beta plugin for testing` command
+    - Paste in `JeppeKlitgaard/ObsidianAnkiBridge` into the text field
+    - Press `Add Plugin`
+    - Activate the plugin now found under the `Settings → Community Plugins` menu

+### Manual Installation

     Alternatively you can do a manual installation: